![]() |

 b) A taxpayer will qualify for the property tax credit if:

-1) the taxpayer's principal residence during the year preceding the tax year at issue was in Illinois, and
+1) the taxpayer's principal residence during the year preceding the tax year at issue was in Illinois; and

-2) the taxpayer owned the residence, and
+2) the taxpayer owned the residence; and

 3) the property tax billed in the tax year at issue has been paid.
 This is the amount paid after factoring in any applicable exemptions.

-c) The credit may be based on the entire property tax bill if:
+1) The credit may be based on the entire property tax bill if:

-2) the tax bill included property used only for the taxpayer's personal residence, yard, garage, or other structure used for personal purposes.
+B) the tax bill included property used only for the taxpayer's personal residence, yard, garage, or other structure used for personal purposes.
 If the property tax bill included not only taxpayer's personal residence, but also business, rental, or farm property, that credit may be calculated only on that portion of the property tax bill that is for the personal residence.
-The credit may not be taken for a vacation home.

-Credit may not be taken for mobile home privilege tax.
+3) Credit may not be taken for mobile home privilege tax.

 d) If taxpayer sold a principal residence in the year preceding the tax year at issue, he or she may not take a credit for the tax year at issue.
-In such a situation, taxpayer will not have paid property taxes during the taxable year on his principal residence.
+In this situation, taxpayer will not have paid property taxes during the taxable year on that principal residence.
 Property taxes in Illinois are assessed on a property in one year and paid in the next year.
 In other words, in 1994 taxpayers pay 1993 taxes.
 In order to qualify for the credit granted by IITA Section 208 during 1994, a taxpayer must have ownership of an Illinois principal residence during 1993.
 An amount representing property taxes for the period of ownership of the taxpayer in the year preceding the tax year at issue will have been paid to the buyer of the taxpayer's former residence.
 Therefore, taxpayer will be authorized to take an additional amount of credit for property taxes paid to buyer upon sale of the residence in the year preceding the tax year at issue, but will have no credit in the subsequent year.